Charterhouse/truffle-create-react-app/README.md

 ---

-# A Minimal Smart Contract Development Boilerplate
+# A Minimal Smart Contract Development Boilerplate with `create-react-app`-based frontend.

 [Truffle](https://github.com/trufflesuite/truffle) is great for developing Solidity smart contracts, and [create-react-app](https://github.com/facebookincubator/create-react-app) is a great way to bootstrap a React project.
 Unfortunately, the official [truffle box for React](http://truffleframework.com/boxes/react) uses the _eject_ mode of the create-react-app, which may be a disadvantage to many React developers.
 This box provides a basic integration between truffle and React app **without** using the _eject_ mode of create-react-app.